 Ms. McLellan joined Bennett Jones in its Edmonton office July 4, 2006.
 She provides strategic advice to the firm and its clients.

 Ms. McLellan serves on the Board of Directors of Agrium, a global producer and marketer of agricultural nutrients and industrial products and a major retail supplier of agricultural products and services, Cameco, the world’s largest uranium producer and Edmonton Regional Airport Authority, a financially independent, non-share corporation charged with managing the regions four airports.
 She is a former board member of Nexen.
-Among her many community commitments she serves as the Chair of the Royal Alexandra Hospital Charitable Foundation and is a board member of Habitat for Humanity Edmonton Society, Institute for Research for Public Policy, Canadian Business for Social Responsibility, TELUS Edmonton Community Board and Edmonton Community Foundation Board.
+Among her many community commitments she serves on the boards of Canadian Stem Cell Foundation, Edmonton Community Foundation where she chairs the Governance Committee, Edmonton Downtown Academic and Cultural Centre Foundation, Edmonton Oilers Foundation, Fulbright Canada, Institute for Research on Public Policy where she is vice-chair, Pearson College – United World College and the TELUS Edmonton Community Board.
+She is a member of the Shannon School of Business Advisory Board (Cape Breton University) and chairs both the Dalhousie Advisory Council and the Responsible Canadian Energy Advisory Group (RCEAG) – Canadian Association of Petroleum Producers (CAPP).
+Ms. McLellan is a past member of the Habitat for Humanity Edmonton Society Board and past Chair of the Royal Alexandra Hospital Foundation Board.
 She served as a member of the Premier’s Council for Economic Strategy where she provided “guidance on actions the Alberta government can take to best position the province for the future.”

-From May 12, 2006 – June 30, 2013 Ms. McLellan was Distinguished Scholar in Residence at the University of Alberta in the Alberta Institute for American Studies.
+From May 12, 2006, until her retirement from the University of Alberta on June 30, 2013, Ms. McLellan was Distinguished Scholar in Residence at the University’s Alberta Institute for American Studies.
 She was awarded honorary doctorate of law degrees by both the University of Alberta (in 2007) and the University of Cape Breton (in 2009).
-In July 2009 Ms. McLellan was appointed an Officer of the Order of Canada.
+In July 2009 Ms. McLellan was appointed an Officer of the Order of Canada and in October 2013 she was awarded the Alberta Order of Excellence.

 She holds a Bachelor of Arts and a Law degree from Dalhousie University and a Master of Laws degree from King’s College, University of London.
 Ms McLellan was admitted to the Bar of Nova Scotia in 1976.